Lumorti/twp/README.md

 A one-to-one mapping of every English word to a unique colour.
 This is optimised so that similar words are similar colours, with words generally matching the colour you'd expect.
-Mapping v1.0 contains over 630,000 words, including names and verb conjugations.
+TWP mapping v1.0 contains over 630,000 words, including names and verb conjugations.
 Note than some words may have been optimised in a weird way, but in general they're pretty close.

 This repo contains three main files: